Airport Security in Pakistan

 This is important: don't panic.

 Being asked to open your luggage for inspection is common, especially when arriving in Pakistan.
-However, how you handle it matters - because this is where scams can happen.
+However, how you handle it matters - because this is often where airport staff try and scope out valuables or find excuses to demand bribes.

 A common tactic: customs or security staff may claim that an item in your luggage has a "tax" or "duty" that must be paid on the spot, or they'll confiscate it.
 This is often used on electronics - laptops, phones, gaming consoles, cameras.